Zhang Qing (Featherless Arrow)

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Song Jiang, Wu Yong, Dong Ping, Guan Sheng, Li Kui, Zhang Qing, Huyan Zhuo, Qin Ming, and Lin Chong.

-Zhang Qing is a fictional character in Water Margin, one of the four great classical novels in Chinese literature.
-Nicknamed "Featherless Arrow", he ranks 16th among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Zhang Qing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Featherless Arrow", he ranks 16th among the 36 Heavenly Spirits, the first third of the 108 Heroes.

 Background

-The novel depicts Zhang Qing as a handsome, energetic and agile warrior with waist like that of a wolf, arms like those of an ape and a body like that of a tiger.
-Originally from Zhangde Prefecture (彰德府; present-day Anyang, Henan), he serves as the garrison commandant of Dongchang Prefecture (東昌府; present-day Liaocheng, Shandong).
+The novel describes Zhang Qing as a handsome, energetic and agile warrior with a waist like that of a wolf, arms like those of an ape, and a body like that of a tiger.
+Originally from Zhangde Prefecture (彰德府; present-day Anyang, Henan), he serves as a military officer in Dongchang Prefecture (東昌府; present-day Liaocheng, Shandong).
 He is nicknamed "Featherless Arrow" because he can fling stones with deadly accuracy.